 Your surgery is important and the hospital and health professionals looking after you are well equipped to perform it in a safe and clean environment.
 Guidance about coronavirus may change quickly your healthcare team will have the most up-to-date information.

-What is a revision total shoulder replacement?
+What is arthritis?